manicminer/ansible-auto-scaling-tutorial/README.md

 ## Step 5: Create a Launch Configuration

-Our AMI is built, so now we’ll want to create a new Launch Configuration to describe the new instances that should be launched with this AMI.
-Another role to handle that.
+Our AMI is built, so now we'll want to create a new Launch Configuration to describe the new instances that should be launched from this AMI.
+We'll create another role to handle that.

 ```yaml
 ---